Shalome25/PowerShell/Scripts/README.md

-This is a Mailbox scripts and commands.
+This folder is Mailbox scripts and commands.